 Is It Convenient?

 It seems like buying a school lunch would be the most convenient option; however, that isn’t always the case.
 If you have more than one child, buying for one and packing for another can be confusing.
-And if your kids only want school lunch on some days, it can be tricky to remember which days you bought lunch and which days you planned to pack.
+And if your kids only want school lunch on some days, it can be tricky to remember whether today is a packed lunch or bought lunch day.

 Also, school lunch programs don’t always make it easy on parents.
-Some want exact change, cash only or no cash, separate lunch money for multiple kids, or... payment during a very small window of time.
+Some want exact change, cash only, no cash, separate lunch money for multiple kids, or payment during a very small window of time.

 04 of 05

 If your child receives free lunches because of your income level, the answer is obvious—it's always cheaper to go through the cafeteria line.
 But if you're spending money either way, the choice isn't as clear.

 Compared to eating out in a restaurant, school lunches aren’t expensive, but you can probably pack healthy bagged lunch cheaper.
 However, if you buy convenience foods, like individually wrapped cookies and chips, you won't save much, not to mention it won't be very healthy either.Continue to 5 of 5 below.